emmanuelhenryc/cyclistic_bike/README.md

 Based on the analysis, we recommend the following actions to convert casual riders to annual members:
 -	Ads on membership should be delivered via electric and docked bikes mostly.
 -	Membership marketing/awareness should be done mostly on Saturday, Sunday, and Monday.
 - Casual riders use bikes mostly on June, July and August.
-Discount should be given to only "members"(annual) on these momths in order to catch the attention of casual riders and possibly get them to register to become a member in order to be able to receive discounts.
+Discount should be given to only "members"(annual) on these months in order to capture the attention of casual riders and possibly get them to register as a member in order to receive discounts.